stubstech/stubstech.github.io/content/posts/Running-.e01-in-VirtualBox.md

 If you forgot the password to the account, make sure to have an USB handy and use a password tool.
 Enable USB Controll and use USB 2.0.

-SATA usually worsk, but you might change the harddrive to a SCSI if it doesnt.
+SATA usually works, but you might change the harddrive to a SCSI if it doesn't.